-With the arrival of the 37th anniversary of the initial release of Star Wars, we at Grammarly started to reflect on what makes the film so great.
+With the arrival of the thirty-eighth anniversary of the initial release of the first Star Wars movie, we at Grammarly started to reflect on what makes the films so great.
 Being language lovers and word nerds at heart, we are particularly fascinated and charmed by the grammar of the great Jedi master, Yoda.
-To celebrate May 25, and our love of Star Wars, we dissected a few of classic Yoda-style quotes in order to better understand the patterns that #yodify English language.
+To celebrate our love of Star Wars, we dissected a few classic Yoda-style quotes in order to better understand the patterns that #yodify the English language.

 INVERTED WORD ORDER

 “Powerful you have become.
 The dark side I sense in you.”

 In Yoda-speak, modifiers (adjectives, adverbs, and modifying clauses) as well as objects often come before rather than after the subject and verb in a sentence.
 But the sentence doesn’t become completely scrambled: